 Within the framework of the knowledge laboratory "Confronting social inequalities" CALAS announces a senior research grant to carry out a study on the impacts of Covid-19 in Latin America.
 We are particularly interested in studies that inquire the social, political and economic repercussions of the health contingency and the proposals for action that may be derived from these experiences.

-The call for applications is open until June 7, 2020.
-It can be consulted here.
+The call for applications is closed.
+Condidtions can be consulted here.

 B) Up to 10 research grants "Regulation and deregulation of wealth"